Notes on the Geography of The United Kingdom: London 6: Public Buildings

-It's hard to escape ghosts in London, but we turn here toward buildings built for practical purposes, in this case by or for government.
+We turn here toward buildings built by or for government.

-The Tower of London was fortified with two walls in the 13th century--one by Henry III and one by Edward I. The moat, now in benign grass, was to be flooded by the Thames.
-And is that the whole story?
-Sorry, but this place, like so many others, got a Victorian makeover.
-As Ian Nairn writs, "the chance of a memorable place to look at was lost with preposterous mock-medieval outer walls of the 1840s... every bit as silly as Windsor and far less fun: all subsequent repairs have accentuated the stage-set or comic-opera character."
-(Nairn's London, 1966, p.
+The Tower of London was fortified with two walls in the 13th century--one built by Henry III and one by Edward I. And is that what we see?
+Nope.
+As Ian Nairn writes, "the chance of a memorable place to look at was lost with preposterous mock-medieval outer walls of the 1840s... every bit as silly as Windsor and far less fun: all subsequent repairs have accentuated the stage-set or comic-opera character" (Nairn's London, 1966, p.
 35).
-What?
-You haven't felt so bad since you learned the Easter bunny wasn't real?

 St. James Park, on the other side of the palace, is a reminder that Henry VIII loved hunting.
 Is the lake natural?
 Negative: it was created about 1730, during the reign of George II.